 Figs (Origin and History) these are a really versatile fruit.
 Figs are one of the earliest tree crops propagated by people.
 They’ve been cultivated by cultures on every continent for centuries.
 They have good amounts of calcium and magnesium.
 They great on salads, pair beautifully with goat cheese and balsamic, and are very popular grilled.
 Fig jam or spread is also very adaptaptable, great on sweet desserts or savory meats.
 We grow both Yellow Calimyrna figs and Black Missions.

-Pears (Origin and History)We have a handful of pear trees most of the them asian varieties.
+Pears (Origin and History)We have a handful of pear trees most of the them Asian varieties.
 Crisp white flesh and the sweet taste of honey make these fruits a popular fall favorite.
-People often don’t think of dehydrating asian pears but once you try them once you’ll make it a priority year after year.
+People often don’t think of dehydrating Asian pears but once you try them you’ll make it a priority.